andrew-peng-144/aGame/README.md

 # aGame
-a dungeon-explorer-rogue-like shooter with a top-down interface.
+"AGame" is a dungeon-explorer rogue-like shooter with a top-down point of view, made entirely with the JRE.

-Download and run aGame###.jar
+You only have to download and run aGame###.jar

-WASD to move

-Click to shoot
+Instructions:

-numbers to switch weapons
+WASD to move, click to shoot, numbers to switch weapons